How to Spot a Real Louis Vuitton Backpack

 With its signature coated canvas and classic untreated vachetta calf hide, many of Louis Vuitton’s backpacks are instantly recognizable.
 The canvas monogram was initially designed to combat counterfeiters, but unfortunately for many designers, this hasn’t stopped the production of fakes.

 Louis Vuitton’s earlier, pre-1996 version of web straps comprise contrasting dots, whereas the newer version is more of a ribbed pattern.
-“The older straps will be a bit slick, but newer, ribbed straps use shorter staple fibers and have a fuzzier overall texture,” adds Wetzbarger.
+Older straps will be a bit slick, but newer, ribbed straps use shorter staple fibers and have a fuzzier overall texture.
 Styles like the Montsouris Mini and PM always have vachetta leather straps, while the Montsouris GM and Bosphore feature web straps.

 In terms of the backpack’s brown canvas lining, you can begin to assess the type of material used through touch.
-“If you feel the canvas in your hands, counterfeit linings will often be very slick and slippery, whereas a genuine lining is not coated on the back,” notes Wetzbarger.
-“It will feel textured.
-It grips.”
+Counterfeit linings will often be very slick and slippery, whereas a genuine lining is not coated on the back, and should feel textured.

 Louis Vuitton Backpack Construction